XiaoyongBai/TD-BEM/README.md

 # TD-BEM #
-Time domain boundary element code for elastodynamics, using Stokes' solution as the Green's function.
+A Parallel C++ Time-Domain Boundary Element code for elastodynamics analysis of solids;

 ### External libraries required ###
 MPI for parallel programing;